 - School Grounds Committee

 The Pupil Council is made up of children from P1-7.
-This year we have decided to make this separate from the usual committee slot, to increase pupil participation and engagement with this important aspect of pupil voice in our school.
+In 2016-17 we changed the format for this and decided to make this separate from the usual committee slot, to increase pupil participation and engagement with this important aspect of pupil voice in our school.

 Teachers, support staff, community members and parents help to run these groups.
 If you would like to volunteer to help with the committees please get in touch!